typelevel/typelevel.github.com/_posts/2013-10-07-towards-scalaz-pt1.md

   implicit def numericHasAdderZero[A](implicit A: Numeric[A]): AdderWithZero[A] =
     new AdderWithZero[A] {
       def add(x: A, y: A): A = A.plus(x, y)
-      der zero: A = A.zero
+      def zero: A = A.zero
     }

   implicit val stringHasAdder: Adder[String] =